Grisha06/NezertorcheaT-Console-Engine/README.md

 ### Explanation of components:

-These were ordinary classes and methods used everywhere, and now there are those that I will call component, since all are inherited from the "Component" class.
+These were ordinary classes and methods used everywhere, and now there are those that I will call components, since all are inherited from the "Component" class.
 They are used in describing the behavior of objects.
 They can be interacted with through the methods of the "Obj" class.
 Also, they all have a link to the object to which they are attached.

 1. **Transform class**:
     - **local_position: Vec3** - local position of the object
+    - **position: Vec3** - global position of the object
     - **moweDir(Dir: Vec3)** - add "Dir" vector to position
     - **setLocalPosition(V: Vec3)** - move local position to "V" vector
-    - **position** - get the global position of the object in the world
 2. **Drawer class**:
     - **drawSymb(a, symb: str, pos: Vec3)** - used to draw symbol "symb" at position "pos", only works in "lateUpdate"
     - **clearSymb(a, pos: Vec3)** - used to clear symbol at position "pos", only works in "onDraw"